 Electricity generation in Ghana has historically relied heavily on hydro and thermal sources.
 Nevertheless, there has been a deliberate shift towards incorporating more renewable energy sources over the past decade, driven by a desire to diversify the energy mix.
 Hydropower dominated electricity generation in Ghana from 2000 to 2015, with its share ranging between 51% and 92%.
-Thermal power has, since 2016, dominated electricity generation, reaching its peak at 65% in 2021 and then slightly declining to 64% in 2022.
+Thermal power has, since 2016, dominated electricity generation, with output steadily increasing and peaking at 14,930 GWh in 2023 before a slight decline to 14,524 GWh in 2024.

 Electricity Generation Trend

-This graph illustrates the electricity generation trend in Ghana from 2010 to 2022.
+This graph illustrates the electricity generation trend in Ghana from 2010 to 2024.
 Over this period, Ghana’s electricity generation has shown a consistent upward trajectory, with a notable exception around 2015 when the country faced an energy crisis.
-Starting at 10,166 gigawatt-hours (GWh) in 2010, the nation’s electricity generation has steadily increased, reaching an impressive 23,163 GWh in 2022.
-This substantial growth reflects ongoing efforts to meet the rising energy demands of Ghana’s growing population and economy.
+Starting at 10,166 gigawatt-hours (GWh) in 2010, the nation’s electricity generation has steadily increased, reaching 24,633 GWh in 2024.
+This growth reflects ongoing efforts to meet the rising energy demands of Ghana’s growing population and economy.

 Grid Electricity Generation by Plant (GWh)